skycoin/hardware-wallet-go/cmd/cli/README.md

 ```
 OPTIONS:
         --addressN value            Number of addresses to generate (default: 1)
-        --startIndex value          Start to genereate deterministic addresses from startIndex (default: 0)
+        --startIndex value          Start to generate deterministic addresses from startIndex (default: 0)
         --confirmAddress            If requesting one address it will be sent only if user confirms operation by pressing device's button.
+        --coinType                  Coin Type, which will be used on hardware-wallet.
+Supported values: SKY, BTC (default: SKY))
 ```

 #### Examples